mckinsey/vizro/vizro-ai/docs/pages/get-started/install.md

 ### Set up a virtual environment
 You should create a virtual environment for each Vizro-AI project you work on to isolate its Python dependencies from those of other projects.
 See the following references to learn more about [Python virtual environments](https://realpython.com/python-virtual-environments-a-primer/), [Conda virtual environments](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html#starting-conda) or [watch an explainer video about them](https://youtu.be/YKfAwIItO7M).

-!!! tip "Prefer to use Vizro-AI without opening a terminal window?"

-    If you are a beginner or coding novice, you may prefer to avoid using a terminal to work with Vizro.
-Skip to the ["Use Vizro-AI inside Anaconda" section](#use-vizro-ai-inside-anaconda-navigator) below.

 ??? information "How to create a virtual environment for your Vizro-AI project"

     The simplest way to create a virtual environment in Python is `venv`, which is included in the Python standard library.
 Create a directory for your project and navigate to it.
 For example: